Steve Giatzoglou

-Playing career

 College career

-Giatzoglou played college basketball at Connecticut College, under the name Steve Young.
+Under the name Steve Young, Giatzoglou played college basketball at the University of Connecticut, where he played with the school's men's team, the UConn Huskies.

 Professional career

-Giatzoglou's pro career was noted for his successes with the Greek Basket League club Olympiacos.
+After college, Giatzoglou began his professional club career in Lebanon.
+Giatzoglou's pro career was mainly noted for his successes with the Greek Basket League club Olympiacos Piraeus.
 He's considered today as one of the greatest players in the club's history.
 With Olympiacos, he won 2 Greek League championships and 4 Greek Cups.
 He was the Greek Cup Finals Top Scorer in 1977, 1978, 1979, and 1980.
-He also played with the Greek club PAOK.
+He also played with the Greek club PAOK Thessaloniki.

-In the top-tier level Greek League, he scored a total of 6,044 points, which is the 10th most total points scored in the competition, since the 1963–64 season.
+In the top-tier level amateur Greek Championship (1963–1992), he scored a total of 6,044 points, which was the which was the 10th most total points scored in the competition.

 National team career

-Giatzoglou made his debut with Greece national basketball team on 6 May 1973.
-He played in 115 games, scoring a total of 1,468 points, for a scoring average of 12.8 points per game.
+Giatzoglou made his debut with the senior Greek national team, on 6 May 1973.
+With Greece's senior national team, he had a total of 115 caps, in which he scored a total of 1,468 points, for a scoring average of 12.8 points per game.

-Giatzoglou played in 3 EuroBasket tournaments with Greece's national team : in 1973, 1975, and 1979.
-His last game with the Greek national team was on 18 February 1981, in a friendly game against the Bulgarian national basketball team.
+Giatzoglou played in three FIBA EuroBasket tournaments with Greece's national team.
+He played at the 1973 FIBA EuroBasket, the 1975 FIBA EuroBasket, and the 1979 FIBA EuroBasket.
+His last game with the Greek national team was on 18 February 1981, in a friendly game against the Bulgarian national team.

 Coaching career

-As a basketball head coach, Giatzoglou worked in several clubs in Greece, including: Olympiacos, Sporting, Iraklis, Aris, AEK, Pagrati, Peristeri, Gymnastikos S. Larissas, Aigaleo, and Kavala.
-In 2014, Giatzoglou was hired as assistant coach to work in South Korea, with the Goyang Orions of the Korean Basketball League.
+As a basketball head coach, Giatzoglou worked in several clubs in Greece, including: Olympiacos Piraeus, Sporting Athens, Iraklis Thessaloniki, Aris Thessaloniki, AEK Athens, Pagrati Athens, Peristeri Athens, Gymnastikos S. Larissas, Aigaleo Athens, and Kavala.
+In 2014, Giatzoglou was hired as an assistant coach to work in South Korea, with the Goyang Orions of the Korean Basketball League.
 In 2015, Giatzoglou returned to Greece to coach Kavala.

-In 2018, Panionios hired Giatzoglou to be the club's new head coach.
-However, the club released him from the position before he coached the team in any games, due to a backlash from the team's fans, that was a result of Giatzoglou's personal political views.